sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 * 2017: Aleteia uses it.[^17]
 * 2019: Catholic World Report[^18] and One Peter Five[^19] use it.

 What I suggest is that in 2002 Fr. de la Rocque quoted Ratzinger's Gamber foreword from memory, in somewhat different wording.
+The _Revue Theologische_ mystery citation is either wrong, from a journal I have yet to discover, or in the _Theologisches Revue_ journal in a different volume and issue (perhaps in 1992, not 1990, as part of a book review of Gamber's latest edition).

-For reasons mysterious to me, he attributed the quotation to the non-existent _Revue Theologisches_ and a jumble of mismatched volume metadata.
-The word order swap for the journal title could be because of the languages involved; German is usually Adjective Noun (_Theologisches Revue_) and French is usually Noun Adjective (_Revue Theologisches_, although the latter word isn't French).
+Another idea is that the word order swap for the journal title could be because of the languages involved; German is usually Adjective Noun (_Theologisches Revue_) and French is usually Noun Adjective (_Revue Theologisches_, although the latter word isn't French).

 # Did he say it?